adambard/learnxinyminutes-docs/julia.html.markdown

 end

-# For loops iterate over iterable things, such as ranges, lists, sets, dicts, strings.
+# For loops iterate over iterables, such as ranges, lists, sets, dicts, strings.

+for animal=["dog", "cat", "mouse"]
+    # You can use $ to interpolate into strings
+    println("$animal is a mammal") end
 # prints:
 #    dog is a mammal
 #    cat is a mammal
 #    mouse is a mammal

-for animal=["dog", "cat", "mouse"]
-    # You can use $ to interpolate into strings
-    println("$animal is a mammal") end

 # You can use in instead of =, if you want.
 for animal in ["dog", "cat", "mouse"]